Delray Beach Wrongful Death Lawyer

 Call Now to Speak with a Delray Beach Wrongful Death Lawyer

 Wrongful death claims are complex from a procedural standpoint, but they can also be difficult to prove.
 When the victim is unavailable to testify in court, you must rely on other resources and a highly experienced attorney.
-Our wrongful death lawyers at the Leifer Law Firm are prepared to take on the tough battles involved with these claims, so please contact us to schedule your free consultation today.
+Our wrongful death lawyers at Leifer & Ramirez are prepared to take on the tough battles involved with these claims, so please contact us to schedule your free consultation today.
 You can reach our office at 561-660-9421 or by visiting our website.